justland/just-web/plugins/commands/README.md

 Commands are basically functions.
 There are a few situations to use commands over functions:

-- Tracking: execution of commands are tracked.
-They are logged at `logLevels.trace`.
+- Type-safe: the signature of the command is defined when the command is created.
+This means they are more similar to signals then events.
 - Polymorphic: command can be defined by a higher-level module, and implement by a lower-level detail module.
 Allows you to handle the same command differently depending on the environment and condition.
 - Menu, Command Palette, Keyboard shortcuts: along with [@just-web/keyboard], commands can be displayed and invoked in different ways.
 - Cross-boundary: command can be invoked by different modules, without directly depends on the defining module (*1)
+- Tracking: execution of commands are tracked.
+They are logged at `logLevels.trace`.
 - Dynamic dispatch: command type is a string, meaning you can dynamically construct it and invoke the command.
 This is useful for free from or user-based input.
+The command provides helper functions.

 *1: while this is possible,
 you do lose the ability of using the helper functions (if provided by the defining module).